mmattyg/faceFeedback/readme.md

 ![](assets/dude_segments.png)

 And now feed the segmentation into SPADE-FACE to turn them back into a "real" face, that you can send back again to Face-Parser.
+The code saves the frames into your local drive (as browser download).
+You can also use Runway's own Video or Image export.

 ## Requirements